What is a Decree of Nullity?

-A decree of nullity means a marriage entered into between two parties is void, it is the Court’s way of dissolving a legal relationship that technically did not exist in the first place.
-There are a number of circumstances under which a marriage can be declared void and the Family Court will have regard to Section 23B of the Marriage Act 1961 (Cth) which provides that a marriage is void in the following circumstances:
+A decree of nullity means a marriage entered into between two parties is void.
+It is the court’s way of dissolving a legal relationship that technically did not exist in the first place.
+There are a number of circumstances under which a marriage can be declared void.
+These are set out under section 23B of the Marriage Act 1961.

 It is irrelevant whether the marriage occurred in a different country, or you believe the person to be dead or missing.
 In the event a person is lawfully married to another and that person enters into another marriage with a second person, then the second marriage is at risk of being void.